jgallimore/microbit/devenv/README.md

 Caveats and other notes:

-* The device passed to the container should be that of the connected microbit
+* The device passed to the container should be that of the connected micro:bit.
+  "/dev/ttyACM0" appears to be the default name on both Ubuntu and Fedora, but it presumably may differ based on operating system and other connected devices
+* The Docker daemon will complain about "error gathering device information" if the micro:bit isn't plugged in
-* If you destroy the container and create a new one, this can confuse yotta's session authentication with the online components of the service
+* If you destroy the container and create a new one, this can confuse yotta's session authentication with the online components of the service.
+Running `yt logout` from inside the new container should resolve the problem
 * You may want to also mount a host directory for ease of transferring files into and out of the container